streetcomplete/StreetComplete/CONTRIBUTING.md

 As you probably noticed, you can choose *"Cannot answer"* in StreetComplete and thus leave a note on OpenStreetMap.

-You can help with [processing OSM notes opened by StreetComplete users](https://ent8r.github.io/NotesReview/?query=StreetComplete&limit=100&start=true).
+You can help with [processing OSM notes opened by StreetComplete and SCEE users](https://ent8r.github.io/NotesReview/?query=StreetComplete&limit=100&start=true).
 While processing and solving notes, it may become apparent that there is a systematic problem in that users misunderstand the UI or the wording when solving StreetComplete quests.

 If you find such user experience problems, please report them back in the [issue tracker of StreetComplete](https://github.com/streetcomplete/StreetComplete/issues).
 Do not forget to add links to examples, e.g. the notes StreetComplete mappers submitted.